torvalds/linux/Documentation/filesystems/fscrypt.rst

-The Adiantum encryption mode (see `Encryption modes and usage`_) is suitable for both contents and filenames encryption, and it accepts long IVs --- long enough to hold both an 8-byte logical block number and a 16-byte per-file nonce.
+The Adiantum encryption mode (see `Encryption modes and usage`_) is suitable for both contents and filenames encryption, and it accepts long IVs --- long enough to hold both an 8-byte data unit index and a 16-byte per-file nonce.
 Also, the overhead of each Adiantum key is greater than that of an AES-256-XTS key.

 Therefore, to improve performance and save memory, for Adiantum a "direct key" configuration is supported.
 When the user has enabled